gvelimir/mongo-query-builder-chain/README.md

 Partial support for the current mongodb query [evaluation operators](https://docs.mongodb.com/manual/reference/operator/query-evaluation/).

-Adds a text search by a specified _value_
+Add a text search by a specified _value_
 ```javascript
 mongoQB.$search(value)
 ```
 It returns the object containing only the **$text** operator and its value - the **$search** operator as key and its value provided by the argument.
 If the **$text** key does not exist in the query, it is added automatically.

-Removes the current text search
+Remove the current text search
 ```javascript
 mongoQB.$searchRemove()
 ```